-Using effective waivers for youth program activities
+Using effective waivers

-Waivers can be effective business tools if used in the proper context, but they require careful planning and implementation.
+Waivers can be effective business tools if used in the proper context.
+But they require careful planning and implementation.
 Failure to do so may result in a document that does not provide an effective defense.

 - Text should be easy to read, with understandable language.
 Some states outline specific requirements of the waiver’s content, text size, and appearance.